maria901/rsppmp3_v27/readme.txt

 - It has a high quality (we supose) graphical equalizer (copied (as usual) from the XMMS project), as far as we know it is optimized for 44100 (soon 48000) sample rate, we will be using the Shibatch version later, because some people say that it is a real high quality version)
-- It has a spectrum analyzer (now working) with 10 bands
+- It has a spectrum analyzer (now working) with 10 bands (but limited to 44100 sample rate)
 - The decoder engine is loaded dynamically in the process(sic...)
-- You can define what wave out device ( soundcard ) will play the MP3 file (in case you have twenty soundcards installed, but for BlueTooth phones it is handy, the sample project waits for your selection to return the playback if the Phone is close)
+- You can define what wave out device ( soundcard ) will play the MP3 file (in case you have twenty soundcards installed, but for BlueTooth phones it is handy, the sample project waits for your selection to return the playback if the Phone is close (it was modified to work like Edge))
+- Not support to next file playback in a playlist for EarPhones command, but soon it will (code will be borrowed from Edge)
-- The control has support to Xing and VBRI based VBR files
+- The control has support to Xing and VBRI based VBR files (by Libav)
 - The control can retrieve bitrate, samplerate, layer, stereo mode and the time of the media file as formatted string or milliseconds
 - Several wave effects, the Amanda wav effect can make a mono file play as stereo, give it a try
 - ReplayGain and the new and recommended BENormalize normalization method
 - Ability to extract to wav pcm in 16, 24 and 32 bits and FLOAT (soon to all formats too)
-- Future versions will be able to play backwards.
+- Future versions will be able to play backwards. (in a few years from now)
 - Future versions will have more features (at least this is what everyone is expecting we supose)

 			~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~